MarvinOtt/Car_Physics/README.md

 * MonoGame

 ## Remarks
 The physics have many bugs and are not really realistic.
-This applies mostly to the traction of the wheels
+This applies mostly to the traction of the wheels.
+Also the code quality is really bad.

 ## Pictures
 ![Examples1](Car_Physics_1.png)